ibm-cloud-docs/satellite/providers_gcp.md

 # Google Cloud Platform (GCP)
 {: #gcp}

-Learn how you can set up a {{site.data.keyword.satellitelong_notm}} location with virtual instances that you created in Google Cloud Platform (GCP).
+Learn how you can set up an {{site.data.keyword.satellitelong_notm}} location with virtual instances that you created in Google Cloud Platform (GCP).
 {: shortdesc}

 ## Adding GCP hosts to {{site.data.keyword.satelliteshort}}